Skip to content

 Social Media Advertising

-If you want to target people on a social platform, you can via Facebook, Twitter and LinkedIn.
-You can place your ad directly into your target audience’s newsfeed, or even in their social inboxes.
+If you want to target people on a social platform, you can do so via Facebook, Twitter, and LinkedIn.
+You can place your ad directly into your target audience’s newsfeed or social inboxes.

-What’s handy is that social media advertising gives the advertiser a lot of control.
-Any business can make use of these ads – no matter how big or small your social media following is.
+What’s handy is that social media advertising gives the advertiser much control.
+Any business can use these ads – no matter how big or small your social media following is.
 You can also be as selective or sharing as you like.
-One day, you could choose to set up an ad directing people to your website.
-The next day, you could encourage people to fill out lead generation forms.
+One day, you could set up an ad directing people to your website.
+You could encourage people to fill out lead generation forms the next day.

 The main challenge is creating clickable content in a saturated environment.
-You will be competing against personal status updates and other businesses wanting to get attention.
-To capture interest, it is key that your imagery and wording is creative, clear and concise like below:
+You will compete against personal status updates and other businesses wanting attention.
+To capture interest, it is key that your imagery and wording are creative, clear and concise, like below:

 Pay Per Click Advertising Type